 - Is your sign up form difficult to close thus making your website hard to scroll and see?

-- What about your ecommerce store, can your products be bought using a mobile device?
+- What about your online shop, can your products be bought using a mobile device?

 - Are the input fields big enough so you can see what you are typing?